ubcjazzclubdev/Club-Website-Old/README.md

 - Added resizing of exec descriptions in main.css
 - Changed first title on events page to "Regular Events"
 - Added parallax divider for flagship events
+- Added awards section to about us
+- Changed the colours of some of the classes and ids to use primary and secondary colour
 ### 2020-Jun-09
 - Added shirt photo to resources images
 - Added merch information to involvement page